bizarresoftware/CSPOASite/index.md

     <div class="inner-wrap">
         <div class="col1">
             <h3><i class="fa fa-home"></i> The Neighborhood</h3>
             <p>CSPOA includes the communities of <strong>Cinnamon Square</strong>, <strong>Cinnamon on the Hill</strong>, and <strong>Cinnamon Townhomes</strong>.
-Nestled on the east side of Springfield, Missouri, CSPOA is conveniently located near sevearal major trafficways and many shops and restaurants.
-CSPOA also takes great care of its community by particpation in the City of Springfield&acute;s <a class="external" href="http://www.springfieldmo.gov/172/Crime-Prevention" target="_blank">Active Neighborhood Watch program</a>.</p>
+Nestled on the east side of Springfield, Missouri, CSPOA is conveniently located near several major traffic ways and many shops and restaurants.
+CSPOA also takes great care of its community by participating in the City of Springfield's <a class="external" href="http://www.springfieldmo.gov/172/Crime-Prevention" target="_blank">Active Neighborhood Watch program</a>.</p>
         </div>
         <div class="col2">
             <h3><i class="fa fa-users"></i> Your Community</h3>